McLaughlin Eastshore State Park

 McLaughlin Eastshore State Park is a state park and wildlife refuge along the San Francisco Bay shoreline of the East Bay between the cities of Richmond, Albany, Berkeley, Emeryville, and Oakland.
 It encompasses remnant natural wetlands, restored wetlands, as well as landfill west of the Eastshore Freeway.
+The specific parts of the park are Point Isabel, Albany Beach and the bird preserve (not including Albany Bulb), the North Basin Strip, Berkeley Meadow, Brickyard Cove Staging Area, and the Emeryville Crescent.
 Its shoreline is 8.5 mi long, and its total area is 1854 acres, which includes both tidelands and uplands.
 Originally named just Eastshore State Park, it was renamed in October 2012 to honor the late Save the Bay founder Sylvia McLaughlin, who, along with the late Dwight Steele of Citizens for Eastshore Park (now Citizens for East Shore Parks), drove the establishment of the park.
 Prior to 2013, it was jointly managed by the California State Parks and East Bay Regional Park District (EBRPD).
 The state agency and EBRPD executed a 30-year agreement for EBRPD to manage the park.